Dell-Networking/chef-dellos10-cookbooks/README.md

 ## Cookbook Description

 This cookbook enables management of supported Dell OS10 using Chef.
 This cookbook enhances the Chef DSL by introducing new Chef Resources capable of managing network elements.

-The set of supported network element platforms is continuously expanding.
-Please refer to the [Provider Support Across Platforms](#provider-platform-support) section for an overview of currently supported platforms.

 ## Setup